JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/language_server_protocol.md

 See bundled LSP API source code and its documentation for more information.

-## Testing

-Utility classes used for testing are not yet extracted for public use, but we'll provide suitable methods for testing LSP-based third-party plugins as soon as possible.

 ## Troubleshooting

 All the IDE and LSP server communication logs are passed to the IDE log file.